Probing the bubble interior with entanglement entropy and bulk-cone singularities: Theoretical setting and parameter space

 We draw in fig.~\ref{Pen-Dia-Expanding-Bubble} the Penrose diagram of the bubble geometries, starting from the case of expanding solutions.
 The causal structure depends on the region of the parameter space in fig.~\ref{Phase-Diagram}, as determined by the choice of parameters $(\lambda, \kappa)$ and by the sign of the curvature parameters $\b_i(R_0)$ and $\b_o(R_0)$ (see appendix~\ref{ssec:sign_curvature_parameters} for more details).

 We summarize the main features of the Penrose diagram case by case: \begin{itemize} \item In region $A$, the interior geometry is an infinite portion of the dS spacetime.
-In the thin wall approximation, a curious feature of the expanding bubble is that a portion of an AdS boundary (on the left side of the Penrose diagram) is attached to the dS timelike infinities $\mathcal{I}^{\pm}$, that appear as the shell attains an infinite size.
-This portion of AdS boundary should not be present in a full solution of the scalar gravity system~\cite{Bousso:2004tv,Freivogel:2005qh}. \item In region $B$, the geometry admits two distinct AdS boundaries: one on the left, and the other on the right side of the Penrose diagram.
+In the thin wall approximation, a curious feature of the expanding bubble is that a portion of an AdS boundary (on the left side of the Penrose diagram) is attached to the dS timelike infinities $\mathcal{I}^{\pm}$, that appear as the shell attains an infinite size. \rep{It is not clear whether this pathological feature might be an artifact of the thin wall approximation or if it is also present in a full solution of the scalar-gravity system~\cite{Bousso:2004tv,Freivogel:2005qh}.} \item In region $B$, the geometry admits two distinct AdS boundaries: one on the left, and the other on the right side of the Penrose diagram.
 This case is similar to an eternal AdS black hole, but here with the inclusion of a false bubble of vacuum (characterized by a cosmological constant with $-1<\l<0$) that reaches the left boundary.
-The bubble geometry describes a vacuum instability mediated by a Coleman-de Luccia (CdL) instanton~\cite{Coleman:1980aw}. \item In region $C$, two distinct AdS boundaries bifurcate from the intersection of the shell with the asymptotic AdS boundary of the BH background.
-We believe that this is an artifact of the thin wall approximation. \item In region $E$, there is a single AdS boundary on the right side of the Penrose diagram.
+The bubble geometry describes a vacuum instability mediated by a Coleman-de Luccia (CdL) instanton~\cite{Coleman:1980aw}. \item In region $C$, two distinct AdS boundaries bifurcate from the intersection of the shell with the asymptotic AdS boundary of the BH background. \rep{Similarly to region $A$, it is not clear if this counterintuitive feature is also present in the full solution of the scalar-gravity system.} \item In region $E$, there is a single AdS boundary on the right side of the Penrose diagram.
 This case is similar to an AdS spacetime with fixed cosmological constant that includes a false CdL bubble of vacuum with $\l=-1$.
 In terms of the boundary theory, the CdL bubble corresponds to a Fubini instanton of the boundary CFT~\cite{Barbon:2010gn}. \end{itemize}

 The structure of the Penrose diagram of the expanding bubble is special for $\l=0$: when $0<\kappa<1$, the expanding bubble is characterized by $\b_i(R_0)<0$; when $\kappa>1$, we have $\b_i(R_0)>0$ (see appendix~\ref{ssec:sign_curvature_parameters}).
 In both cases, one of the AdS timelike boundaries is attached to the null infinity of the flat space, as depicted in the Penrose diagrams sketched in fig.~\ref{fig:Penrose-diagram-lambda-0}.
 We believe that this is an artifact of the thin wall approximation, too.